 Feedback and improve:

 In the second client meeting, we discussed the rotation structure, Camera Mounted and control methods with the client.
 The client agreed with our idea of using a motor to rotate the camera and using 1/4UNC screws to install the camera.
 However, the client still has many concerns about the control methods we provide.
 We have proposed three control methods: voice control, bioelectric control, and eye tracking.
 After our discussions and understanding of our client’s unique physical situation, we decided that none of these three options was the most reasonable solution.
-So we re-discussed the control method after the meeting and tried to come up with some simpler and more client-friendly methods.
+We re-discussed the control method after the meeting and tried to come up with some simpler and more client-friendly methods.

 BOM

+BOM Table: